-Content marketing encompasses all the consumable media you publish to drive the conversation in your industry -- often including but not limited to blog posts.
-Your content team enforces your blog and offers' tone, topic selection, editorial calendar, email campaigns, and search engine optimization (SEO) strategy -- all of which ensure you're connecting with the right type of readers whom you can convert into customers.
+Content marketing encompasses all the consumable media you publish to drive the conversation in your industry, often including but not limited to blog posts, newsletters, and podcasts.

 The content marketing manager can then oversee the editorial calendar and package content into newsletters to subscribers, helping you grow your contact list and generate leads from all your content creator's hard work.

 This role can be tougher to define, but it's just as important to your content strategy.